 A Reminder of “See Something, Say Something” at the Maryland High School Shooting Plot

-A Maryland high school shooting plot was uncovered on Monday, March 27, 2017 by Frederick County deputies.
-A potential mass killing and active shooter event at Catoctin High School in Thurmont, Maryland was stopped after a parent of another student reported their concerns.
+Frederick County deputies uncovered a Maryland high school shooting plot on Monday, March 27, 2017.
+They successfully stopped a potential mass killing and active shooter event at Catoctin High School in Thurmont, Maryland.
+This was all because a parent of another student reported their concerns.

 Those concerns unraveled a chilling story of a troubled teenage student, Nichole Cevario.
 She planned to bring a loaded shotgun and explosives to Catoctin High School and attack students, staff and the School Resource Officer.
 The Frederick County Sheriff’s Department indicated Cevario illustrated, in her journal, detailed plans on how she was going to carry out the high school shooting plot as soon as April 5th.

 We applaud the parents who reported these concerns to the authority for their courage in bringing this information to light.
 These parents prevented a potential tragedy and saved many lives.
 The Sheriff’s Department also did an outstanding job of being proactive with the investigation.
 They removed Cevario from the school immediately, and without incident.